 As we’ve discussed, VTT files can be comparatively complex file formats.
 While it is possible to create a VTT file manually, this process can be extremely laborious and time-consuming.
 Creators or employees without adequate training are also prone to making substantial transcription errors.
 As a result, someone will need to review and edit the captions meticulously.
 This process may add considerable time to production.

 The fastest and easiest way to create a VTT file is by partnering with a professional captioning and transcription service like Verbit.
 Verbit’s process is unique in that it uses a dual approach to transcription.
 When a user uploads a video to the platform, Verbit’s proprietary artificial intelligence software produces an initial transcript that professional human transcribers then review for accuracy.
-The end result is a caption file with up to 99% accuracy that Verbit can provide in as little as four hours.
+The end result is a caption file with greater accuracy that Verbit can provide in as little as four hours.

 What Sets Verbit Apart